EBC live services - Services will be live streamed at 10:00 am and 17:30 pm on Sundays

 Baptism, which is the immersion of the believer in water, whereby the believer obeys Christ’s command and sets forth the washing away of sins and the believer’s identification with Christ in His death, burial and resurrection

-The Lord’s Supper, which is the memorial wherein the believer partakes of the two elements, bread and wine which symbolises the Lord’s body and shed blood proclaiming His death until He comes again.
+The Lord’s Supper, which is the memorial wherein the believer partakes of the two elements, bread and wine which symbolizes the Lord’s body and shed blood proclaiming His death until He comes again.

 We believe that God has ordained marriage as a heterosexual relationship between a natural man and a natural woman.